2-6-6-0: Preservation

+In 1981, CC50 22 from Purwokerto depot was donated by the Indonesian government to the Railway Museum (Netherlands), as a symbol of friendship between Indonesia and the Netherlands.
+This locomotive was returned to its original colonial number 1622.
+In 2023, only three CC50s remain: 01 and 22 built by Werkspoor and SLM 29.
+CC50 01 is preserved at the Transportation Museum of Taman Mini Indonesia Indah, CC50 22 at Netherlands Railway Museum and CC50 29 at Ambarawa Railway Museum.

 New Zealand

 The sole NZR E class locomotive of 1906 was the only 2-6-6-0T locomotive ever built for and used by the New Zealand Railways Department.
 It was built at the Petone Workshops in Wellington and was designed for use on the world famous Rimutaka Incline.
 Numbered 66, making it E 66, it spent the first part of its working life in the Wellington region hauling trains up and down the Rimutaka Incline.
 It was eventually transferred to the Wellington-Johnsonville section for banking duties, even though it was not designed for that type of work.
 In 1917, E 66 was withdrawn from service and scrapped.
 It did not survive long enough for preservation.

+Spain

+The Central De Aragón Railway had a few overweight 0-6-6-0T locomotives converged into tender engines of this wheel arrangement in the 1910s, none were preserved.